-The MURP program consists of a total of 46 credit hours (42) credit hours for a student with an undergraduate degree in Planning from an accredited planning program).
-The 46 credit hours consists of 28 hours of core courses: 12 hours of concentration electives, and 6 hours of thesis OR 3 hours of either a terminal research or a terminal project, as well as 3 hours of elective and take a written Comprehensive Examination for non-thesis.
+The MURP program consists of a total of 45 credit hours (42) credit hours for a student with an undergraduate degree in Planning from an accredited planning program).
+The 45 credit hours consists of 24 hours of core courses for non-thesis, 21 hours of core courses for thesis, and 21 hours of professional readiness requirements for non-thesis and 18 hours of professional readiness requirements for thesis and 6 hours of thesis.

-A student with an undergraduate degree in Planning may be granted a waiver of 4 hours of the required 28 hours of core courses but must complete a total of 42 credit hours to graduate from the program.
-Students who demonstrate competencies in specific subject areas such as Geographic Information Systems (GIS), Computer Applications in Planning or Quantitative Methods as well as students who have documented experience in planning practice may be granted a waiver of related courses by the program faculty.
-Upon exemption, the students must substitute approved electives to make up the 46 credit hours required for graduation.
+A student with an undergraduate degree in Planning may be granted a waiver of 3 hours of the required 24 hours of core courses for non-thesis and 21 hours of core courses for thesis, but must complete a total of 42 credit hours to graduate from the program.
+Students who demonstrate competencies in specific subject areas such as Geographic Information Systems (GIS).
+Computer Applications in Planning or Quantitative Methods as well as students who have documented experience in planning practice may be granted a waiver of related courses by the program faculty.
+Upon exemption, the students must substitute approved electives to make up the 45 credit hours required for